-I've worked at the Office of the Ohio Public Defender for over six years.
-As part of the OPD team, I've litigated criminal appeals on a huge variety of issues in both state and federal court.
+I worked at the Office of the Ohio Public Defender for over six years, directly serving Ohioans in need when their own government turned against them.
+As part of the OPD team, I litigated criminal appeals on a huge variety of issues in both state and federal court.

 For instance, in State v.
 Hand, I successfully argued that juvenile adjudications cannot be used to enhance a person's punishment for any later adult charges.
 You can read the filings in the case or watch the argument video to learn more.
 (I also won the Best Brief 2015 award from the Ohio State Bar Association for the brief in this case.)

-I also lead our agency's working group on jail-time credit, an issue that combines technical statutory interpretation, constitutional law, and math in precisely a fashion that makes it terribly uninteresting but also terribly important.
-I successfully litigated a case on appellate rights for jail-time credit calculations, and if you're inclined to do so, you can watch that argument as well.
+I also led our agency's working group on jail-time credit, an issue that combines technical statutory interpretation, constitutional law, and math in precisely a fashion that makes it terribly uninteresting but also terribly important.
+I successfully litigated a case in the Ohio Supreme Court on appellate rights for jail-time credit calculations, and if you're inclined to do so, you can watch that argument as well.

 Data Analysis, Project Management

-In my current role as a public information attorney, I'm focused on using data, outreach, and education to make sure marginalized people all over the state get the legal help they need.
-I spend most of my time working on business processes, user experience, and data validation for a state-wide data-collection and case-management system.
+In my role as a public information attorney at the Office of the Ohio Public Defender, I was focused on using data, outreach, and education to make sure marginalized people all over the state got the legal help they needed.
+I spent most of my time working on business processes, user experience, and data validation for a state-wide data-collection and case-management system.
 It's still being developed and deployed, but you can read a little bit about it here.

-I also work on tons of smaller projects that combine technology, data, and our agency's legal work.
+I also worked on tons of smaller projects that combined technology, data, and our agency's legal work.
 For instance, I've analyzed case data for agency budget proposals and for changing agency case-management policies.